Did you know?

 Child Sponsorship is a key ingredient to our ministry.
 It helps provide funding needed to pay each of our 53 teachers, as well as funds to provide daily meals for each of our students.
 Our sponsors receive regular updates and many choose to make a visit to the island to meet the student sponsored.
 Please email our sponsorship office if this is an area of interest at [email protected]

 Want to keep up with the latest news and ministry opportunities available with Hope For La Gonave?
 Visit our blog page and read about our most recent program updates and needs.

 We appreciate your support which allows us to continue providing education in these most remote areas of Haiti.
-With your help we will continue to provide jobs, nutritional programs, and medical and dental programs that are currently in place for the children of “the lost island” of Haiti.
-You may choose to designate your giving to sponsor a child, to disaster relief or to our ministry fund.
-We also appreciate every donation provided for relief from the recent hurricane that hit this region.
+With your help we will continue to provide jobs, nutritional programs, and medical and dental programs that are currently in place for the children within our schools.
+You may choose to designate your giving to sponsor a child, or to our ministry fund.

 About Hope For La Gonave